FridgeFriends10/FridgeFriends/README.md

 - Once they have entered the platform through resgistering in or logging in, they will have the following options:

-  ∙To to look for a recipe
+  ∙ To to look for a recipe

-  ∙Search for nutritional facts of a dish
+  ∙ Search for nutritional facts of a dish

-  ∙Cook something with the ingredients you have
+  ∙ Cook something with the ingredients you have

 **Looking for a recipe**